Carrot Cake Recipe

 - Bake 35 minutes at 350 degrees or until a toothpick inserted in the center comes out clean.
 Refrain from opening the oven door or touching the center of the cake to test for doneness until very near the end of baking time or it could cause the cake to sink slightly in the center.

 - Cool cake layers in pan for 10 minutes on a wire rack then turn out.
 Cool completely before frosting.

 - Cut the butter into slices and add to the bowl of your mixer.
 Beat on low to medium speed until the butter is softened and smooth.

 - Cut the cold cream cheese into pieces and add to the butter, beating at low to medium speed until incorporated.
 If you are using a hand mixer you may need to soften the cream cheese a bit more.

-- Increase mixing speed and beat until fluffy.
+- Increase mixing speed and mix until fluffy.
 Don't over beat or it will become too soft.
 If it becomes too soft, just refrigerate a short while to firm it up a bit.